Lemon Bundt Cake

 If you're using fresh lemons for the glaze, be sure to squeeze the lemon juice into a separate bowl and remove all seeds before pouring into the bowl with the powdered sugar.

-The equivalent in fresh squeezed lemon juice to 1/4 cup of lemon juice concentrate is about the juice from 2 small lemons.
+The equivalent in freshly squeezed lemon juice to 1/4 cup of lemon juice concentrate is about the juice from 2 small lemons.

 Nutritional information calculated using Pillsbury boxed lemon cake mix.